yashmgupta/Thereuopoda/README.md

 ## Citation

-If you use this data or code, please cite the associated publication (DOI to be added upon acceptance).

 ---

 ## License

 Made available for academic and research use.
-Please contact the authors before reuse in commercial applications.
+MIT